9.7 License Suspension

 A recreational license may be reinstated in one of two ways:

-1) Reinstatement may be made through the District CSE Office, either at the request of the non-custodial parent or by the case worker in reponse to a POSSE generated alert to review the case for possible reinstatement.
+1) Reinstatement may be made through the District CSP Office, either at the request of the non-custodial parent or by the case worker in response to a POSSE generated alert to review the case for possible reinstatement.
 In either case, the case worker will review the case to determine if the non-custodial parent paid his or her arrears in full.
 If the arrears have been paid in full, the case worker will file a motion with the court requesting reinstatement of the recreational license.
 The motion shall be accompanied by an order.
-If the arrears have not been paid in full, the case worker will discuss the circumstances of the case with the District Child Support Office Attorney to determine compliance with the court-ordered payment plan; and if the non-custodial parent is in compliance with the plan, a motion to reinstate shall be filed as provided above.
+If the arrears have not been paid in full, the case worker will discuss the circumstances of the case with the District CSP Office Attorney to determine compliance with the court-ordered payment plan; and if the non-custodial parent is in compliance with the plan, a motion to reinstate shall be filed as provided above.

 2) The non-custodial parent may petition the court to reinstate the recreational license.
 The District Court will hold a hearing to determine if a reinstatement of the license is warranted.